SoftwareAG/c8y-docs/content/change-logs/analytics/apama-in-c8y-20240716-Concatenate-each-value-type-with-a-string-type-using-the-Expression-block-in-Analytics-Builder.md

 ticket: PAB-4265
 version:
 ---
-The [Expression](https://cumulocity.com/docs/streaming-analytics/block-reference/#expression) block in the Analytics Builder model editor has been updated to allow you to concatenate string and non-string values, similar to EPL.
+The [Expression](https://cumulocity.com/docs/streaming-analytics/block-reference/#expression) block in Analytics Builder has been updated to allow you to concatenate string and non-string values, similar to EPL.
 This is useful, for example, if you want to specify an expression like the following: <tt>"The current temperature is " + input1 + " degrees Celsius"</tt>.